 Take care of yourself

-And as with anyone else, general health advice still applies: Don’t smoke, keep your weight in check, get enough sleep, take your vitamins, etc. But really, that’s good advice for any situation.
+And as with anyone else, general health advice for those with anxiety or depression still applies: Don’t smoke, keep your weight in check, get enough sleep, take your vitamins, etc. But really, that’s good advice for any situation.

 Prepare for your life insurance medical exam